ishaanntyagi/ishaanntyagi/README.md

 ![Header](https://github.com/ishaanntyagi/ishaanntyagi/blob/main/Blue%20Playful%20Productivity%20Blog%20LinkedIn%20Article%20Cover%20Image.png)

-Hi there 👋, I'm Ishaan Narayan!
+Hi there 👋,
+I'm Ishaan Narayan!
 Welcome to my GitHub profile! 🚀 I'm a passionate Computer Science undergraduate and an aspiring Full-Stack Developer with a strong interest in Web Development, Machine Learning, and DevOps.

 About Me:
 🎓 Currently pursuing B.Tech in Computer Science and Engineering.
 💻 Skilled in C++, Java, JavaScript, ReactJS, Python, and Web Development.
 🌱 Learning more about Machine Learning and Cloud Computing.
-🔧 Basic knowledge of DevOps tools like Docker, GitHub Actions, and Linux.
+🔧 Basic knowledge of DevOps tools like Docker, Nginx and Linux.
 ⚙️ Familiar with cloud platforms like AWS.
 🤝 I’m open to collaborating on exciting projects and contributing to open-source.
 🌟 Always curious to explore new technologies and grow my problem-solving skills.